stephenbelyea/F1yForms/README.md

 ### F1yField ###
 The main go-to field for text, email, number, and other general single-line inputs.

-For the `styling` property, use "simple" or "slick".

 ```
 <F1yField
   label={str = 'REQUIRED'}